thill/klstore/README.md

 /// this interval plus processing time is the maximum additional delay introduced by batching.
 batch_flush_interval_millis: u64

-/// flush a batch upon reaching a specific item count. defaults to u64::MAX items.
+/// flush a batch upon reaching a specific record count. defaults to u64::MAX records.
-batch_flush_item_count_threshold: u64
+batch_flush_record_count_threshold: u64

 /// flush a batch upon reaching a specific batch size. defaults to 1MB.
 /// each key builds a separate batch, so this parameter and flush_interval+throughput will help determine memory requirements.